 - SIP The Session Initiation Protocol is an IETF-standardized signalling protocol used to control media sessions like voice or video calls.
 36, 38 - SIP proxy A SIP proxy server is a SIP client and server software which acts as an intermediary between other SIP entities providing features such as routing, rewriting, applying policies and interpreting received messages before forwarding to a SIP server. - SIP trunk The term "trunk" derives from its use within circuit-switched telephony systems and, in the context of SIP, usually means a virtual sip entity on a server which process a request according to a predefined set of polices and rules.
 This is usually regarded as the VoIP equivalent of a trunk in the TDM world and can be used as a connection beetween SIP servers to provide inter-domain communication, to provide PSTN termination by connecting to a gateway service or an ITSP, and so on.
-25, 50 - SIP gateway A SIP gateway in Orchestra NG is a SIP trunk which provides a connection to an ITSP, another Orchestra NG instance or a generic SIP-compliant IP-PBX. - SIP profile A SIP profile in Orchestra NG, is a set of common configurations to be applied to media calls, used to be able treat differently devices connected to different network segments.
+25, 53 - SIP gateway A SIP gateway in Orchestra NG is a SIP trunk which provides a connection to an ITSP, another Orchestra NG instance or a generic SIP-compliant IP-PBX. - SIP profile A SIP profile in Orchestra NG, is a set of common configurations to be applied to media calls, used to be able treat differently devices connected to different network segments.
 A SIP profile is commonly identified by a unique combination of the IP-port pair. - TCP The Transmission Control Protocol is a transport layer protocol providing an ordered, reliable and error-checked transmission of data packets over a network.
-86, 87 - TDM TDM, or Time-division-multiplexing, is a form of signal multiplexing (i.e. a way of conveying multiple signals or bit-streams on a shared communication medium) used for call interleaving in telephony systems.
-25, 44, 100 - B-channel A bearer channel in an ISDN network providing data and voice transport at a full-duplex bit rate of 64 Kbit/s. - BLF a Busy Lamp Field is a visible indicator, usually a light or led, which shows the status of another terminal connected to the same PBX. - CAC The Call Admission Control is a preventive procedure to control traffic congestion by limiting and possibly rejecting a call, according to some configured rules.
-25, 50, 70, 78, 82, 86
+88, 89 - TDM TDM, or Time-division-multiplexing, is a form of signal multiplexing (i.e. a way of conveying multiple signals or bit-streams on a shared communication medium) used for call interleaving in telephony systems.
+25, 44, 102 - AES The Advanced Encryption Standard (AES) is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001. - B-channel A bearer channel in an ISDN network providing data and voice transport at a full-duplex bit rate of 64 Kbit/s. - BLF a Busy Lamp Field is a visible indicator, usually a light or led, which shows the status of another terminal connected to the same PBX.

+CAC The Call Admission Control is a preventive procedure to control traffic congestion by limiting and possibly rejecting a call, according to some configured rules.
+25, 50, 72, 80, 84, 88